softleader/captain-kube/README.md

 ![](./docs/captainkube-01.svg)

-> Porting SoftLeader's products faster, more reliable and automatically to Kubernetes with Captain Kube.
+> Install SoftLeader's products faster, more reliable and automatically on Kubernetes with Captain Kube.

 Documentation and Other Links: